 Arbeitsgemeinschaft für Entwicklung und Humanitäre Hilfe

-Severe drought in the Horn of Africa; Heat waves and drought in Europe; floods in South Korea, India and Australia, flash floods in Colombia, Senegal, and the US; record tornadoes/cyclones in the US and Mozambique … and the list goes on.
+Severe drought in the Horn of Africa; heat waves and drought in Europe; floods in South Korea, India and Australia, flash floods in Colombia and Senegal; record tornadoes/cyclones in the US and Mozambique … and the list goes on.
 As humanitarians, we see the consequences of the climate crisis in our daily work.
 The Climate and Environment Charter for Humanitarian Organizations aims to guide and galvanize our collective efforts to address this crisis

 A comment by Amir Khouzam & Nishanie Jayamaha

 If it was not clear before, then the stories we see in the news on a near-daily basis, have made sure that it is now—climate change is affecting everyone’s lives.
 For those who are already among the most vulnerable to sudden shocks, this is doubly true.
 The urgency and the need for collective action has been evident for some time.
 Just over a year since the launch of the Charter in May 2021, over 300 humanitarian organizations,1 including UN agencies, Non-Governmental Organisations (NGOs) and National Red Cross and Red Crescent Societies have signed it.

 Charter Signatories are based and/or work in over 80 countries, and are extraordinarily diverse in their size, scales, and mandates.
 Over half are NGOs, and over 70 percent are small, local, national NGOs and national Red Cross and Red Crescent Societies.

 The Charter was developed through an inclusive, consultative process over 2019 and 2020, building on existing sector-wide discussions in order to capture the ambitions of the humanitarian sector with large, from international organizations and UN agencies, to NGOs working directly with communities around the world.